Gisa-paiv/Gisa-paiv/README.md

 - 🌱 I’m currently learning advanced algorithms and data structures.
 - 🤝 I’m looking to collaborate on exciting open-source projects.
-- 💬 Ask me about Python, JavaScript, and web development.
 - 📫 How to reach me: (gislainedsp21@gmail.com)
-- ⚡ Fun fact: I love solving puzzles and playing chess in my free time.
+- ⚡ Fun fact:I love learning new codes and their features and watching movies and series in my free time..

 ## 🛠️ Languages and Tools

-- **Languages:** Python, JavaScript, HTML, CSS
+- **Languages:** Python, JavaScript, HTML, CSS student
-- **Tools:** Git, VS Code
+- **Tools:** Learning Git, VS Code

 ## 📈 GitHub Stats